Transport and Parking

 There are a limited number of permits available for the Garthdee campus.
 Any student can apply for a permit, but if the permit application is over subscribed, priority will be given to those who live furthest from the University and have less public transport options.

 Staff permits are available for both Garthdee and the city centre.
-Applications for staff for 2019/2020 will open April to July 2019.
+Applications for staff permits for 2019/2020 are now open and close Friday 12 July.

 Robert Gordon University operates a car sharing scheme as part of its Green Travel Plan to encourage the reduction of vehicles travelling to its sites.